cloud-gov/cg-ui/docs/adr/007_user-signin-information.md

 Justification:

 The uaa-bot currently writes information about upcoming user expirations to an s3 bucket.
-The Cloud.gov compliance team is wary of sharing the date and time of user access, but comfortable with information like "access expires in 10 days."
 This s3 bucket could be made available to our application for use with minimal work on the Cloud.gov platform side.

 Consequences:

-We will not have the amount of information we original envisioned, but we would be able to accomplish our goal of warning managers when users are expiring and giving them the ability to evaluate how to (re)enable access.
-There is no development version of the s3 bucket, so we will have to imitate the JSON response for the immediate term.
-We will not move Cloud.gov towards a shared datastore that could be used for billing information.
+Our application will depend on the uaa-bot to provide up-to-date information about user login and status.
+This solution does not move Cloud.gov towards a shared datastore that could be used for billing information.

 ### Success criteria